jjdeprisco/JDRenderEngine/README.md

 *Alternate workflow*
 If you don't want to render the file, add your audio to the TestAudio node and use the supplied switch to use that pathway instead.
 This will allow the audio to loop so you can just work on the visuals.
 Change the switch back when you want to render, then follow the above steps.

 See the example render MOV.
-I had to doengrade it to 480p for Github, but otherwise this is a good start.
+I had to downgrade it to 480p for Github, but otherwise this is a good start.

-{Link to Youtube will go here}

 ## Enhancements: